 And cutting out that sugary coffee can also help you avoid some of the negative effects of sugar like Non-Alcoholic Fatty liver disease, Type 2 diabetes, and insulin resistance.

 Don’t get me wrong though, coffee isn’t all bad.
 I actually recommend it as a part of your weight-loss journey if you drink it black.
 And as we agreed before… that’s just nasty.

 But a few mg of caffeine to get you going to do physical activity at the gym or something of that nature can help you power through a workout.
 Drinking 200mg to sit at a desk…I get it…but not the best.

 Coffee does have some researched health benefits too.
-Here’s the Mayo Clinic:
+Like protecting against some diseases, increasing liver function, and helping to reduce the risk of depression.